roycroftLabs/genuit-ar22/README.md

 ## 💫 Set up

+This project uses Node version `18.15.0`

 Navigate to the project's directory and install it.

-    ```shell
     cd genuit-ar22/
     npm install
-    ```

 Then run it.

-    ```shell
     npm start
-    ```

 Your site is now running at `http://localhost:8000`

 ## 🧐 What's inside?

+This site is built using Gatsby and Tailwind for styling.

-A quick look at the top-level files and directories you'll see in a typical Gatsby project.
+Here's a quick look at the top-level files and directories you'll find inside:

     .
     ├── node_modules